 Outing idea: Order your own copy of The Nutshell Library from Wild Rumpus and then visit the book store whose name was inspired by another Sendak favorite – Where The Wild Things Are.

 Read aloud: Read your brand new copy of The Nutshell Library.
 These short story poems lend themselves well to acting out or puppet shows.

 Meal idea: Chicken Soup with Rice.

 Dinner conversation starter: Maurice Sendak taught himself to draw by imitating his favorite artists.
 Who would you like to draw like?

 June 11th — National Corn on the Cob Day

-Meal Idea: Our family doesn’t have the best track record of grilling corn on the cob, but maybe we will find a winner with this recipe: Grilled Corn.
+Meal idea: Our family doesn’t have the best track record of grilling corn on the cob, but maybe we will find a winner with this recipe for grilled corn.